notwaldorf/notwaldorf.github.com/_posts/2021-04-28-tree-rings.markdown

    <br>
     <img alt="a printout of a wobbly set of tree rings" src="/images//treerings/7.webp">
   </div>
   <p>I started with this generated tree ring.
-I don't have the digital file anymore because this part went so poorly and made me so mad I probably threw it after a tantrum.
+I don't have the digital file anymore because this part went so poorly and made me so mad I probably threw it out after a tantrum.
 I drew some random lines to "represent texture" on the printout and went in with the misplaced attitude of "I'll figure the rest when I carve it", because despite this never working for the last 35 years of my life, it's still something I insist on trying.</p>
 </div>

 <hr>